KSP-CKAN/CKAN/Spec.md

 - It is *not* an array.
 Only a single mod can be defined as the replacement.
 - Only "version" and "min_version" are permitted as options.

+#### A note on relationships

+In the interest of the end-user's experience, the relationship metadata *should* only be used when an actual game-related relationship exists between the mods.
+They do not have to directly interact but the rationale should be apparent.
+It *should not* be used purely for promotional purposes.
+This is consistent with the Debian spec which states:

+> tells the ... user that the listed packages are related to this one and can perhaps enhance its usefulness

 #### resources

 The `resources` field describes additional information that a user or